matthewntsiful/aws-ec2-deployment/README.md

 ### Web Application

+- Update the static files in `app/public/`
 - Replace `background.jpg` and `logo.png` with your own images
 - Modify `index.html` to include your content
 - Update `style.css` to match your branding

+### Node.js Application

+- The main application logic is in `app/server.js`
+- Add your API routes and business logic here
+- Install additional npm packages as needed

-### Workflow
+### CI/CD Pipeline

-- The workflow is configured with path-ignore to prevent README.md updates from triggering deployments
+- The workflow is configured in `.github/workflows/ec2.yml`
-- Three separate environments are configured: Development, Testing, and Production
-- Each environment uses its own set of secrets for deployment
-- Edit `.github/workflows/ec2.yml` to add additional deployment steps
+- Add testing steps to the workflow when implementing tests
-- Customize the Apache configuration as needed
+- Customize the deployment process as needed
-- Modify environment-specific configurations as required
+- Configure environment-specific settings in GitHub repository secrets

 ## 👥 Contributing